I can remember my first attempt at bricklaying, the words “disaster” and “sloppy mess” spring to mind.

 Only mix enough mortar for about 45 minutes of work, too much and it will set before you use it, too little and you’ll be wasting your time mixing new batches far too frequently.

 Tools You’ll Need:

 Don’t want to do this work yourself?

-We don’t blame you, that’s why we’ve teamed up with Rated People so you can compare quotes from local tradespeople.
+We don’t blame you, that’s why we’ve teamed up with a national partner so you can compare quotes from local tradespeople.